firefox-devtools/profiler/docs-user/bunny.md

 ## Conclusion

-Profiling the code revealed a simple fix to setting `fillStyle`.
+Profiling the code revealed a quick fix to setting `fillStyle`.
 These code changes didn't really increase complexity of the codebase but had a sizable user impact.
 This was a case were caching saved the cost of re-computing a value.

 The structured cloning code was a more complicated problem to solve.
 The solution ended up increasing the complexity of the code, but is justified by the fairly dramatic end-user benefit.
 The solution was figured out through thinking about the algorithmic complexity of the structured cloning algorithm, and figuring out a way to fit the constraints of the project's data into a faster data structure.